 I actually think it tastes better after letting it sit for at least 4 hours.
 It gives the caramel in the snickers some time to start melding into the rest of the salad.

-Snicker salad, stored in a covered container, will last in the refrigerator for 3 to 4.
-After 4 days it will start to separate and all of the chocolate and caramel from the Snickers will have long melted into the pudding and whipped topping.
+Store in a covered container in the refrigerator for 3 to 4.
+After 4 days it will start to separate and all of the chocolate and caramel from the candy will have long melted into the pudding and whipped topping.

 Snickers Salad Recipe